 On the flip side, make sure the client understands that you won’t begin working until they sign.

-PandaDoc has identified the best marketing templates for nearly every business.
+PandaDoc has identified the best marketing campaign proposal templates for nearly every business.
 These easy-to-use templates have helped companies large and small put together proposals in less time than they thought possible!